Petition aims to shut down 'extreme' haunted house in Tennessee

-SUMMERTOWN, Tenn., (Associated Press and WDRB) -- The Tennessee haunted house that promises an extreme experience that can last up to 10 hours is apparently too scary for some fright-seekers: A change.org petition is calling for the venture to be halted.
+SUMMERTOWN, Tenn., (AP/WDRB) -- The Tennessee haunted house that promises an extreme experience that can last up to 10 hours is apparently too scary for some fright-seekers: A change.org petition is calling for the venture to be halted.

 Participants in the McKamey Manor experiences in Summertown, Tennessee, and Huntsville, Alabama, have to be medically cleared by a doctor, pass a drug test and sign a 40-page waiver.